Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Introduction

+This incompleteness in redshift determination implies that it is very difficult to determine the properties of blazars as a population.
+A fundamental quantity such as luminosity is not determined for more than half of them.
+As a consequence, the blazar sequence (i.e. the observation that the peak frequency of the blazar SED becomes redder with increasing peak luminosity) is still a very controversial subject.
+It has been interpreted as being due to differences in radiative cooling among blazar classes \citep{Ghis17} or to selection effects. \citet{Giom15} postulate that blazars missing redshifts should be mostly high-luminosity HSP objects, in contrast to the fact that the low-energy SED peak correlates with luminosity.
+Therefore, measuring the redshift of a sizeable fraction of them could test this hypothesis by allowing the luminosity to be measured.

-BL Lac redshifts may be estimated under the assumption that the host galaxy is a standard candle, either from from optical images \citep{Nil03} or from optical spectra \citep{Sbar05}.
-The non-detection of the host galaxy or of its absorption features then allows a lower limit to be set on the redshift of the source.
-This statistical lower limit is however usually not very reliable as it depends on the poorly known properties of the host galaxy luminosity function.
-A photometric method to derive limits on BL Lac objects' redshifts \citep{rau12} is based on the absorption of UV photons from a BL~Lac by the neutral hydrogen along our line of sight causing a clear attenuation in the flux at the Lyman limit (912 \AA).
-This dropout can be successfully used to measure the redshift of the BL Lac if it is located at high redshift ($\ge 1.3$).
+BL Lac redshifts can be estimated under the assumption that the host galaxy is a standard candle.
+The studies of BL Lac host galaxies have shown that BL Lacs are hosted in giant elliptical galaxies with absolute magnitude distribution well fitted by a Gaussian peaked at M$_{\rm R}$ $\sim$ $-$22.8 with FWHM of 1 magnitude \citep[see e.g.][and references therein]{Sbar05}.
+Therefore the redshift can be estimated either from optical images \citep[see e.g.][]{Falo96,FaKo99,Nil03} or from optical spectra \citep{Sbar06}.
+The non-detection of the host galaxy or of its absorption features allows a lower limit to be set on the redshift of the source \citep[see review by][for further discussion and references]{Falo14}.
+A photometric method to derive limits on the redshifts of BL Lacs \citep{rau12} is based on the absorption of UV photons from a BL~Lac object by the neutral hydrogen along our line of sight causing a clear attenuation in the flux at the Lyman limit (912 \AA).
+This dropout can be successfully used to measure the redshift of the BL Lac object if it is located at high redshift ($\ge 1.3$).
 More frequently for spectroscopy, if no intrinsic spectral feature is detected, a firm lower limit on the redshift may be set by the detection of an absorption system (usually MgII doublets with wavelengths $\lambda_1$=2796.3 \AA~and $\lambda_2$=2803.5 \AA) along the line of sight towards the source.
-One should also note that in certain cases conflicting redshift values are reported in the literature.
+It should also be noted that in certain cases conflicting redshift values are reported in the literature even for objects for which high S/N spectra have been obtained.
+For example, the redshift of 1ES 0502+675 has been reported as $z$ = 0.416 \citep{Landt02} and as $z$ = 0.314 \citep{Sca99}.
+Similarly, the redshift of PMNJ0816-1311 has been reported as $z$ = 0.046 \citep{Jon04,Jon09} and as $z$ > 0.288 \citep{Pit14}.
+Details on these and other cases are reported in Appendix A.